SayyoraRaimjonova/portfolio/README.md

 - organizing information cleanly
 - building confidence in programming

-## 📸 Screenshot (Optional)
-You can add a screenshot of your site here later.

 ## 📬 Contact
 You can reach me through:
 - Email: sraimjonova@my.nl.edu